JohnMatthews26/Full_stack/Dogstagram/README.md

 I plan to allow users to search for one another through usernames.
 This is crucial to the site, and will likely be the first next step I take.

-#### Likes & Comments

-Likes and comments are a core part of Instagram that I intend to add to Dogstagram.

 #### Dog Breed Tags